neuropsychology/ComplexSpan/README.md

 - The participant's mean processing reaction time and proportion of correct processing across different distractors (to later check if any distractors are disproportionately easier or harder)
 ```
-To create figures, create a folder called "figures" in your working directory, download the R file:
+To create figures, create a folder called "figures" in your working directory, download the make_figures.R file; running the code will save the figures in this folder.
 - source("https://github.com/neuropsychology/ComplexSpan/blob/master/statistics/make_figures.R")
-The make_figures.R code will save the figures in this folder.

 ### Task Components